iptomar/projectary-tests/Documentation/index.md

 DataBase - Folder that holds all of the testing relative to the database

-* firstTest.js - Connection test of the mysql node module
+* getLatestDB.sh - bash script to download the latest available database dump from the repo to a .sql and then run it.

 API - Folder that holds all of the testing relative to the api